Author: Dr. Jean-Paul Rodrigue

 Decarbonizing transportation aims to reduce, mitigate, and even eliminate carbon emissions by adapting transportation infrastructures, conveyances, and operations.

 The concept of sustainable transportation has become widely accepted as a goal and appears in the environmental plans of many governments and corporations.
 For instance, the European Union has set the ambitious goal that by 2030, net greenhouse gas emissions will be reduced by 55% of their 1990 levels.
 Still, sustainable transportation remains elusive as it does not offer clear guidelines but mostly a narrative allowing stakeholders to remain vague in their commitments and endeavors (also known as “greenwashing”).
 In the 17 sustainable development goals identified by the United Nations, transportation was not identified as a distinct sustainability goal, even if it accounts for about a quarter of global CO2 emissions.
 Further, these goals have no stated priority and are subject to interpretation and ideological capture by advocacy groups.
 Elite individuals and institutions use the environmental and sustainability narrative for virtue signaling and the derived social status.
+There is also a substantive lack of clarity concerning basic aspects of the role of carbon in environmental and weather systems.
+This includes:

 Since the early 2000s, sustainability goals in the transportation sector have been reframing towards a more tangible strategy focusing on carbon consumption and emissions.
 This mainly took shape around the decarbonization of transportation, which helps articulate the narrative around the role of fossil fuels.
 The concept does not undermine the purpose of transportation, which is providing mobility to passengers and freight, but that the carbon footprint of transportation activities should be reduced.
 Even if it focuses on carbon, decarbonization directly impacts other externalities as most air pollutants are an outcome of the combustion of fossil fuels.
 To articulate decarbonization strategies, three scopes of emissions have been proposed:

-• Scope 1 (Direct emissions).
+- Scope 1 (Direct emissions).
 Carbon emissions (and other greenhouse gases such as nitrogen oxide) are the result of the activities of an organization.
 This particularly concerns emissions from vehicles and facilities supporting operations.

-• Scope 2 (Indirect emissions).
+- Scope 2 (Indirect emissions).
 Emissions resulting from the generation of fuels and electricity for operations.
 Even electricity, which may not generate Scope 1 emissions, could generate Scope 2 emissions if generated by fossil fuels such as coal and natural gas.

-• Scope 3 (Indirect/induced emissions).
+- Scope 3 (Indirect/induced emissions).
 Emissions resulting from activities upstream and downstream of the organization.
 They are the most complex to assess as they are not under the direct control of an organization generating Scope 1 and 2 emissions.
 This includes emissions resulting from business travel by management, the commuting of employees, waste generation and disposal, the goods and services that an organization purchases, and the transportation and distribution services used for procurement and access to markets.

 Decarbonizing transportation focuses on three main realms of application:

-• Infrastructure.
+- Infrastructure.
 The fixed asset components of decarbonization include transport corridors and terminals.
 Their construction, maintenance, and upgrade can be subject to procurement strategies that are less carbon-intensive, including the use of materials.
 Transportation modes, particularly in terms of their economies of scale, can be ranked by carbon intensity.
 This implies that infrastructure-supporting modes with low carbon intensity and connectivity (intermodalism) between transportation modes should be favored.

-• Conveyances and equipment.
+- Conveyances and equipment.
 For mobile transportation assets, the focus is mainly on their fuel and energy sources, including shifting to fuels emitting less CO2.
 This could also involve a shift to less carbon-intensive modes, but modal shift strategies usually have limited impacts.
 The electrification of roads and rail is a key strategy as it focuses on modes with the highest contribution to CO2 emissions.
-Autonomous vehicles have potential since they can provide mobility with fewer vehicles, and their routing can be optimized in real-time to reduce energy consumption.
+Autonomous vehicles have potential since they can provide mobility with fewer vehicles, and their routing can be optimized in real time to reduce energy consumption.
 Ideally, pedestrians and bicycles should have a larger share of urban mobility.

-• Management and operations.
+- Management and operations.
 A focus is on pricing strategies that change the competitiveness of transportation modes according to their carbon emission.
 It also considers an array of regulations concerning issues such as emissions and types of fuels.
 The expectation is that the increasing competitiveness of decarbonized transportation will displace transportation technologies based on fossil fuels.
 Better utilization of existing transportation assets, such as freight platforms and ride-sharing services, is also recognized.

-The push towards the decarbonization of transportation mostly concerns electrification, but modes like air and maritime will switch to alternative fuels such as LNG and ammonia.
+The push towards the decarbonization of transportation is mostly concerned with electrification, but modes like air and maritime transportation will switch to alternative fuels such as LNG and ammonia.
 Electric vehicle sales are rising rapidly, accounting for 14% of global sales as of 2022.
 They accounted for about 5% of all vehicle sales in the United States, 7% in China, and around 15% for most European countries (above 70% in Norway).
 Electrification represents a temporary devolution of mobility as fundamental attributes such as range (battery charge) decline.
 It thus represents a decline in flexibility and operational performance.
 This transition will likely continue until electric vehicles perform similarly to their internal combustion engine equivalent.
 Sustainability and decarbonization are part of the same agenda, with the main difference being that decarbonization offers a clearer framework and plan of action with practical solutions.

 Related Topics